 - clerical check for an individual student or a whole class

-- review of marking (re-mark) for an individual student or a whole class
+- review of marking (previously known as a re-mark) for an individual student or a whole class

 - moderation review for controlled assessment or coursework in a whole subject.